hassio-addons/addon-wireguard/README.md

-If you don't supply one, the add-on will calculate one based on the private key that was supplied via the `server.private_key` or, in case no private key was supplied, calculated it from the generated private key.
+If you don't supply one, the add-on will calculate one based on the private key that was supplied via the `server.private_key` or, in case no private key was supplied, calculate it from the generated private key.

 ### Option: `server.fwmark` _(optional)_

 A 32-bit fwmark for outgoing packets.
 May be specified in hexadecimal by prepending "0x".
+If you don't know what this is, then you probably don't need it.

 ### Option: `server.table` _(optional)_